bensternthal/kanbender-test/README.md

-A great y repo for testing git commit messages for kanbender.
+A great  repo for testing git commit messages for kanbender.